umnga/dsa-queue-simulator/README.md

 # DSA Queue Simulator

-It is a traffic junction simulator with queue implementation.
-I have used SDL (Simple Direct Media Layer) version 3.
-The programming language used to make this application is C++ v17.
-I have used CMake to build.

-This project is an assignment for 3rd semester Data Structure and Algorithm.
+This project is a traffic junction simulator that utilizes a queue-based system.
+It is developed in C++ (version 17) using SDL (Simple DirectMedia Layer) version 3 for graphics and CMake for build management.

 ![Traffic Junction Simulator Demo](demoWork.gif)

 ## How to run the project

+## Prerequisites

+- C++17 compatible compiler (GCC 8+, Clang 7+, MSVC 19.14+)
+- CMake 3.15 or higher
-Clone the repo:
+- SDL3 libraryClone the repo:
 ```bash
 git clone https://github.com/usmga/dsa-queue-simulator
 ```